Search

 Chris McBride

-With strong ties both the region and the Sun Belt Conference, Chris McBride begins his second year as head coach of the Louisiana Ragin' Cajuns Soccer team after officially being named the fourth coach in school history on Feb.
+With strong ties both the region and the Sun Belt Conference, Chris McBride begins his fourth year as head coach of the Louisiana Ragin' Cajuns Soccer team after officially being named the fourth coach in school history on Feb.
 24, 2022.

 McBride, who came to UL after successful five-year run at in-state school Southeastern Louisiana, brings a hard work ethic to the program which returns 16 letterwinners from the 2022 squad.